zeno60/tree-view-backend/README.md

-Backend services for tree-view application
+Backend services for tree-view application.
+The application is written in typescript and uses an express server to host restful routes to update the tree.
+Tree data is persisted in a backend postgres database and uses typeorm to create and update database entities.

 ## Available Scripts